Trainer#

 The logging module in Python.

-• compile_config (Dict[str, Any], optional) โ€“ Configuration for torch compile.
+• compile_config (dict[str, Any], optional) โ€“ Configuration for torch compile.
 Only supported with PyTorch 2.0 or higher.
 Checkout [torch.compile](https://pytorch.org/get-started/pytorch-2.0/) for more details.
 To use torch compile with default values, set it to empty dictionary {}.
 To use torch compile with custom config, set to a dictionary such as {'mode': 'max-autotune'}.
 To disable torch compile, set to None. (default: None)

 state#